WeCanCodeIT/columbus-2017-fall/week5/accessing-the-local-server.md

 ### Go to the Google Website
 - When you type www.google.com a web browser opens a connection to default port 80
-- THis connects to the google server
+- This connects to the google server
 - A request is sent to the web page
-- Google server responds with a website calling images/css/javascript/JQuert...etc
+- Google server responds with a website calling images/css/javascript/JQuery...etc
 - You see a beautiful web page

 ### localhost:8080